 Having a PA job is no walk in the park!
 As a first step, you must be extremely efficient and be thinking ten steps ahead of your boss.
 Acting as a second brain for your principals, much of the time you’ll adapt your working style to match theirs.
 The role involves many different tasks.
 Some may wish you to organise aspects of their personal life, asking you to complete such tasks as paying bills and organising family holidays, while others may only require professional support.

-Communication is absolutely crucial as a PA, but your boss may only like a certain form of communication – email, text, phone call or face-to-face – or may even be a largely uncommunicative manager, requiring a different approach.
+Communication is absolutely crucial as a PA, but your boss may only like a certain form of communication – email, text, phone call, face-to-face – or may even be a largely uncommunicative manager, requiring a different approach.
 No matter their preference, ensure that you’re relaying all information back to them.
 Some bosses like their PAs to attend all meetings with them.
 If this is the case, it’s crucial to make thorough notes to discuss post-meeting.
 You’ll then be able to pull them apart and prioritise action points.
 If it’s a virtual meeting, the advantage is that you’ll be able to record it to refer back to afterwards.